Return to top

 What is a falafel wrap made of?

-Falafel wraps are a Mediterranean sandwich made with pita, fried chickpea patties, and is usually stuffed with lettuce or a fresh salad, tomato, and pickles, and topped with a tahini sauce.
+Falafel wraps are a Mediterranean sandwich made with pita, and chickpea patties, and are usually stuffed with lettuce or a fresh salad, tomato, and pickles, and topped with a tahini or hummus sauce.

 Healthy falafel wrap recipe on a white plate.